songyy0415/epsilon/poincare/doc/tree.md

 SharedTreeStack->pushDoubleFloat(3.0);
 ```

-You are responsible to create a valid Tree structure using this method.
+You are responsible to create a valid tree structure using this method.

 If you do the three previous operations in that order, `expr` will point to the tree `π+3.0`.

-If you do only the first two, `expr` will silently point to a broken Tree with garbage that will crash when used.
+If you do only the first two, `expr` will silently point to a broken tree with garbage that will crash when used.

 ### Cloning trees

-Since all methods returning a new Tree* need to push it at the end of the TreeStack,
+Since all methods returning a new `Tree*` need to push it at the end of the `TreeStack`,
 you can interleave node pushes with tree creation methods to build a more complex structure.

 ```cpp